What Is A Trade?¶

 Bob has \(5\,\text{YES–R}\) tokens:

-Step 2 — Translate the Trade into Exposure \(\Delta\)¶
+Step 2 — Translate the Trade into an Account Value \(\Delta\)¶

 Alice wants to buy \(2\,\text{YES–R}\) at price \(0.6\).